jerrytohvan/typescript-koa-mcp-server-starter/README.md

 A Model Context Protocol (MCP) server starter built with TypeScript, supporting Streamable-HTTP transport.
 This project uses Koa for the HTTP server implementation and provides a solid foundation for building MCP servers.

+> **Inspired by**: This starter project is inspired by the [official MCP TypeScript SDK example](https://github.com/modelcontextprotocol/typescript-sdk/blob/main/src/examples/server/sseAndStreamableHttpCompatibleServer.ts) from the Model Context Protocol team.

 ## Features

 - **Streamable-HTTP Transport**: Full support for MCP Streamable-HTTP protocol